 No contact and ignoring a dismissive avoidant strengthens their disregard for close relationships.
 As far as a dismissive avoidant ex is concerned; what’s the point of being in a relationship when two people can be perfectly okay with ignoring each other.
 Maybe they’ve been right all along; relationships are overrated.

-Re-introducing you back into their life after they coped so well without you is inviting back expectations; demands for their time and space; drama and everything they don’t like about relationships.
+Re-introducing you back into their life after weeks of no contact is inviting back expectations; demands for their time and space; drama and everything they don’t like about relationships.
 If you get back together, they’ll always have one foot out of the door.
-They’ll always be thinking of the time when they could be themselves, do whatever they wanted; and ignore you back without nay guilt.
+They’ll always be thinking of the time when there was no contact and they could be themselves, do whatever they wanted; and ignore you back without any guilt.